-The inner list, on the other hand, is an enumeration over the results stored in the memory region named ro, which we use as our readout register.
-We see that the result of this program is that the memory region ro[0] now stores the
+The inner list, on the other hand, is an enumeration over the results stored in the memory region named r_0 , which we use as our readout register.
+We see that the result of this program is that the memory region $r_0[0]$ now stores the state of qubit 0, which should be 1 after an X-gate.
+See Declaring Memory and Measurement for more details about declaring and accessing classical memory regions.

-Tip: Get the results for qubit 0 with numpy.array(bitstrings)[:,0].
+Tip: Get the results for qubit 0 with numpy.array (bitstrings) [:,0].